s-kostyaev/go-fill-struct/README.md

 `go-fill-struct` is package for fill golang struct from emacs.
 It is simple wrapper around [`fillstruct`](https://github.com/davidrjenni/reftools/tree/master/cmd/fillstruct).

-For use this packages you should install `fillstruct' first:
+For use this packages you should install `fillstruct` first:

 ``` shell
 $ go get -u github.com/davidrjenni/reftools/cmd/fillstruct